GitJit-max/learning-linux/chapter/01-intro.md

 - Reason is that I am a data professional and I do modelling and deep learning, even though there is support for Windows for some of the libraries, GNU/Linux has a lot of support for all the libraries
 - I use Kali, an OS that should only be installed in virtual machines.
 Not directly on host OS, because you are using semi-trusted tools.
 Something a DevOps Manager taught me.
 - I'm a programmer.
 A lot of the things we use are either not available on Windows or you have to jump through some hoops to get there.
 Everything is divided in well defined modules and programs, that do specific things.
 - Tiling window managers which organise windows into non-overlapping frames, dependant on mathematical formulas.
 This is opposed to the more common approach used by stacking window managers, which allow users to drag windows around, instead of windows snapping into a position.
-This allows for a different style of organization, although it departs from the traditional desktop metaphor.
+This allows for a different style of organization, although it departs from the traditional desktop metaphor. [^redd]
 <!-- - There is a learning curve in each OS to be proficient.
 When you get to this level, I understand that you do not want to let the time investment go away.
 If you are really efficient with Windows, keep Windows. -->

 <a id="suggested-distributions"></a>